 What is Morphy?

 Morphy is written by Martin Brazeau and Chris Desjardins.
-The algorithms for handling inapplicable characters owe credit to the work of Jan De Laet (2005, 2015), but were developed for implementation by Martin Brazeau, Thomas Guillerme, and Martin R Smith.
+The algorithms for handling inapplicable characters use a fast, but approximate method similar to that developed by Jan De Laet (2005, 2015). but were developed for implementation by Martin Brazeau, Thomas Guillerme, and Martin R Smith.

 Obtaining all the source

 Morphy is undergoing major changes and a wholesale re-write under the hood.
 It will be much faster and more functional for realistic datasets.
 The old libraries (with the exception of the user interface) will all be replaced by a new unified library.
 Anyone wishing to contribute to this project is welcome to get in contact.